 All Master Reef Guides must complete the comprehensive online training course ‘Reef Discovery Course’ – the free online course covers the A-Z of all things Great Barrier Reef and how best to share that knowledge with visitors.
-It consists of ten modules and is a one stop shop that synthesises and describes the world heritage values of the Reef and the latest science and management information in a contemporary format.
+It consists of 10 modules and is a one-stop-shop that synthesises and describes the World Heritage values of the Reef and the latest science and management information in a contemporary format.

 Below are just some examples of the sessions and masterclasses Master Reef Guides take part in:

-- Enhancing the visitor experience: Learnabout the visitor experience – delivering on your promises and how to innovate your story.
+- Enhancing the visitor experience: learning about the visitor experience – delivering on your promises and how to innovate your story.

-- Indigenous connections & cultural awareness: The concept of a living past resonates deeply with Aboriginal and Torres Strait Islander people, who belong to the world’s oldest living cultures.
+- Indigenous connections and cultural awareness: the concept of a living past resonates deeply with Aboriginal and Torres Strait Islander people, who belong to the world’s oldest living cultures.

-- Communicating science and management: Communicating complex science to non-scientific audiences with David Wachenfeld (Chief Scientist for the Great Barrier Reef Marine Park Authority).
+- Communicating science and management: communicating complex science to non-scientific audiences with the Marine Park Authority's Chief Scientist

-- The power of Interpretation: Providing visitors with the what, how, why and aha elements of their experience.
-More and more visitors to natural places are seeking meaning and a broader understanding of the place.
+- The power of Interpretation: providing visitors with the what, how, and why elements of their experience, as more and more visitors are seeking deeper meaning and understanding of the place.